The Community Trigger

-The Trigger is designed to ensure we work together to try and resolve any complaints about anti-social behaviour.
+The Trigger ensures we work together to try and resolve any complaints about anti-social behaviour.
 We will do this by talking about the problem, sharing information and using our resources to try and reach an agreeable outcome.

 Your details will not be shared with agencies or individuals outside of the Community Safety Partnership and will be stored in accordance with Data Protection rules.